 My little fella is steadily moving on in school.
-He’s reading real books and working real math problems.
+He’s reading real books and working on real math problems.
 He builds amazing Minecraft structures and plays basketball better than me.
 And he loves history and science.
-(Shh…You know why?
+(Shh…Do you know why?
 Because most of history and science is spent all snuggled up reading living literature together.
-His big boy self wouldn’t really want me divulging that secret to the world.
+His big-boy self wouldn’t really want me divulging that secret to the world.
 These moments are memories, though.
 And something tells me he’ll appreciate remembering just as much as me someday.)

 These products have found a special place in our home and have been used with at least two (and usually all three) of my children at some point during the early elementary years.
 This isn’t an exhaustive list of the elementary homeschool curriculum I’ve used for K-2, but instead a best-of-the-best list.

 Don’t miss this part: Just because I highly recommend something, doesn’t mean it works with every child in every situation.
 Each of these products has worked in our home.
 I hope they work in yours, too, but never use anything just because someone else says it’s great.

 Early Elementary Homeschool Curriculum